 This course facilitates further development of nursing knowledge, skills, values, meanings and experiences related to the delivery of professional comprehensive nursing care for patients with common alterations in genetic, hematological, gastrointestinal, urinary tract, reproductive and endocrine health as well as those experiencing cancer.
 The role of the nurse as a provider and manager of care is also emphasized.
-Concurrent enrollment in NLAB 314 and N 214 (ASD only) is required.
-Prerequisite: N 213 or N 214.
+Corequisite: NLAB 314.
 Five credits.